-I have read the recent articles about the “Panama Papers” with great interest, because the way these shell companies are used has a direct impact on our local real estate market.
+I have read the recent articles about the Panama Papers with great interest, because the way these shell companies are used has a direct impact on local real estate markets.
 Although many of these offshore vehicles have a legitimate purpose, a significant number are set up to wash ill-gotten gains from their owners.
-The offshore shell companies that buy real estate in South Florida have an accomplice in their intricate web of deceit; large sums of money are laundered by affixing a mortgage to these real estate transactions.
+The offshore shell companies that usually buy real estate in major metropolitan areas have an accomplice in their intricate web of deceit; large sums of money are laundered by affixing a mortgage to these real estate transactions.

 The scheme works like this: an offshore shell company buys a piece of real estate.
-Shortly thereafter, a Florida corporation (typically with a name that sounds like a financial institution) specially created to participate in the scheme, affixes a mortgage loan on the property.
-Next, the shell company pays the Florida corporation monthly mortgage payments and ultimately pays off the mortgage.
-Voila!
+Shortly thereafter, a corporation (typically with a name that sounds like a financial institution), specially created to participate in the scheme, places a mortgage loan on the property.
+Next, the shell company pays the corporation’s monthly mortgage payments and ultimately pays off the mortgage.
+And then it happens.
 The perpetrator now has so

-The statute further states that it does not cover entities that do not “hold themselves out” to the public as mortgage lenders.
+The SAFE Act further states that it does not cover entities that do not “hold themselves out” to the public as mortgage lenders.
 In other words, an entity is exempt from being considered a mortgage lender if, for example, they do not have business cards or a neon sign stating that they do mortgages.
 This provision is not a major cause for concern as money launderers typically do not want to garner too much attention and don’t usually have such signage at their place of business.
-Still, a mortgage is a mortgage and should be treated as such!
+Still, a mortgage is a mortgage and should be treated as such.